nus-cs2103-AY2122S2/ip/docs/README.md

 **A.** The duplicate task will not be added to the list of tasks, instead a warning will be issued.

 **Q.** Can I add a task that clashes with a previously added task? </br>
 **A.** Yes, a warning will be issued, but the task will be added.
-In case you would like to remove the task use</br>
-the delete command.
+In case you would like to remove the task, use the delete command.

 **Q.** What happens if I input an empty Command? </br>
 **A.** A warning will be issued to indicate that empty command has been entered.

 **Q.** Conan window is still open after I entered the bye command, doe this mean I can add more tasks? </br>
-**A.** No, once you have typed, bye, conan program stops, and any command you enter will be not recorded, or carried </br>
-out by conan.
+**A.** No, once you have typed, bye, conan program stops, and any command you enter will be not recorded, or carried out by conan.
 Instead, run conan again.

 ## Glossary